Apps Mission Analysis Data Resources About

 — Thomas Sowell

-These skills need to be practiced regularly, not just taught once.
-If critical thinking is at least as important as math and vocabulary, then it should be taught just as much.
+These skills need ongoing practice every semester, every year.
+If critical thinking is at least as important as math and vocabulary, then shouldn't it be taught as much?

 Educational institutions, from elementary schools to universities, could make critical thinking a greater part of their curricula.
 Rationality should be the fourth R, together with reading, writing, and arithmetic.
 Mere instruction fails to provide lifetime immunity to fallacies, and almost no one makes the leap from abstract principles to everyday pitfalls.
 But well-designed courses and video games — ones that single out cognitive biases, challenge students to spot them in lifelike settings, and provide immediate feedback — really can train them to avoid the fallacies outside the classroom.